-Across the country and around the world, live events are taking place with the help of technology and updated safety protocols.
-Temperature screenings and Covid-19 tests have been added to the registration process.
-Swag bags are now stuffed with hand sanitizer and extra masks.
-In some places, attendees are separated into smaller groups to reduce the risk of transmission.
+Across the country and around the world, live events are gathering steam while still following pandemic protocols to keep all participants safe.
+Temperature screenings, questions about vaccinations and on-site Covid-19 tests have been added to the registration process.
+Swag bags are stuffed with hand sanitizer and extra masks.

-The number of conferences taking place are expected to rise significantly in the months to come.
-Northstar Meetings Group's latest PULSE Survey shows 81 percent of planners polled in the U.S. will hold their next in-person event this year.
-A concurrent survey from Northstar's Britain-based counterparts, Meetings & Incentive Travel and Association Meetings International, found that meeting professionals in the U.K. and are Europe are also optimistic about the industry's recovery and 71 percent are planning in-person events for 2021.
+The number of conferences taking place is expected to rise significantly in the months to come.
+Northstar Meetings Group's latest PULSE Survey shows 80 percent of planners polled in the U.S. will hold their next in-person event this year.
+Another recent survey from Northstar's Britain-based counterparts, Meetings & Incentive Travel and Association Meetings International, found that meeting professionals in the U.K. and are Europe are also optimistic about the industry's recovery and 71 percent are planning in-person events for 2021.

 Pulling off a safe and successful in-person event right now is possible, but it requires a lot of planning, as well as active communication with attendees and ongoing collaboration with vendors.

 Destination Concepts, a destination management company headquartered in California, hosted nearly 20 in-person events throughout the country last year and is in the process of planning more than 40 for 2021.
 "There are a lot of people who are saying they'll wait until Q3 or 2022, but we do still have a fair amount that are willing to move forward," said CEO Brynne Frost.
 "We've shown them how to do it safely and get people back to being comfortable."